-As the 2021 PMDMC came to a close, I found myself reflecting on the memory of a colleague in public media who once asked “we keep talking about the same stuff year after year and nothing changes—when are we going to do some of these things?”
+As the 2021 PMDMC came to a close, we found ourselves reflecting on the memory of a colleague in public media who once asked “we keep talking about the same stuff year after year and nothing changes—when are we going to do some of these things?”

-Like many of you, I’ve always left these conferences with three to five inspiring new ideas about how to update in my program and I considered that to be the earmark of success.
+Like many of you, we’ve always left these conferences with three to five inspiring new ideas about how to update our program, and we considered that to be the earmark of success.

 This year felt different.
 This conference had a focus.

 The thematic priority of the 2021 PMDMC was clear from the outset.
 Diversity.

 From pledge to marketing to fundraising, we heard voices from all over the system across generations; inclusive of BIPOC experiences; and representing different backgrounds and perspectives.
 Most importantly we experienced a different tone.

 These conversations are long overdue in our industry, but they must also be met with action.
 It’s not enough to talk about what we can do and why we should do it.
 Stations must collaborate on a national level and work tirelessly on the local level to bring a much greater level of diversity to content, staffing, and audience.

 After all, we are the national media organization that prides itself on being inclusive and accessible to all.

 To assist with this, we recommend public media leaders involve and work closely with leaders from communities of color to gain a better understanding about how to serve those communities and build audience and support from them.

 Examples like those from Rocky Mountain Public Media and their successful and growing hip-hop station, THE DROP, are illustrative of the possibilities that exist when we get out of the proverbial box.